-The Good: Consistency Quality and cleanliness.
+Consistency Quality and cleanliness.
 It is capable of producing wonderful coffee and creamy espresso with little to no preparation on your end.
 You put beans in the top (or a single scoop of pre-ground coffee if you happen to be out of the good stuff) and push 2 buttons.
 Your coffee or espresso appears a short while later, with a lovely full crema on top, a silky smooth texture and solid consistent quality.
 The pour takes about 20 seconds start to finish, and is awesome.
 The ceramic burr grinder does a fantastic job keeping a consistent grind and running rather quietly.

 The Bad?
 There are two small areas I have noticed that could be slightly better, but by no means are deal breakers. the steam wand has just enough clearance to get the water basket in and out, but could do with just a little more, if you see the overview video This issues shows up, but it isn’t a real problem.
 The other thing I noticed was that if you put too much coffee on your scoop it dumps the dry coffee into the hopper with the wet pucks.
 If this happens you may get some coffee grounds on the chamber inside the machine.
 If you are careful this will never be an issue.

-While I am neither a fan of cappuccinos, nor any milk based drinks I did test out the frothing wand heavily when company was over.
+While I am neither a fan of cappuccinos nor any milk based drinks I did test out the frothing wand heavily when company was over.
 It works very nicely, has a nice long steam wand that gets the milk up to temperature quickly and keeps a good temperature and pressure on the steam throughout the process of foaming the milk.
 It also happens to make water hot enough for tea… Just saying.

-If you liked coffee before this machine you will love it afterwards, if you loved it before be prepared to enter marriage counseling. the Syntia does coffee right, and better than anything else I have tried.
+If you liked coffee before this machine you will love it afterward, if you loved it before be prepared to enter marriage counseling. the Syntia does coffee right, and better than anything else I have tried.

 Check out the Overview and the Review to make up your own mind and see it in the flesh.
 Or Check out the Flickr Gallery!